 It’s not uncommon to negotiate the sale of select, or all, furniture during closing.
 Let’s take a look at this process and how to negotiate furniture prices.

-How do real estate agents get paid?
-Though most real estate agents work on commission, the exact amount depends on location, split, and other factors.
+Though most real estate agents work on commission, the exact percentage they earn depends on location, split, and other factors.

 You've sold your home, and suddenly, you're getting cold feet.
 When is it too late to back out of the contract?
 And what are your options for doing so legally?